Techie + Gamers

-Vending machines are low-risk and profitable businesses, but can take up too much space.
+Traditional vending machines are profitable but bulky.
 Steven Bofill and Brian Shimmerlik solved this problem by creating small but smart vending devices called Vengo.
 They pitched their business on Shark Tank and got a deal with Lori Greiner and Kevin O’Leary.
-As of 2024, Vengo is worth an estimated $50 million.
+By 2025, Vengo is worth an estimated $50 million.

 Shimmerlik and Bofill’s Background